Skip to content

 ---

 AsciiDoc accepts two metadata styles.
-If the file opens with a complete YAML frontmatter block, that block is used.
-Otherwise docmeta reads the native document header — the lines from the top of the file down to the first blank line:
+If the file opens with a complete fenced frontmatter block (YAML, TOML, or JSON), that block is used.
+Otherwise docmeta reads the native document header: the lines from the top of the file down to the first blank line:

 • A leading = Title line becomes title.